Game

 Activate

-1. The goal of this game is for a player to greet someone at least once as they move from one side of the play area to the other.
+1. The goal of this game is for a learner to greet someone at least once as they move from one side of the play area to the other.
 More than one greeting is even better!

 2. Choose 4-6 volunteers to be taggers.
 More taggers are necessary than in most tag games to facilitate mindful greeting.
 Taggers stand in the middle of the play area holding a pool noodle for tagging.
-Remind taggers of safety practices: look ahead while moving, tag gently, tag below the neck, and be careful not to run into "frozen" players.
+Remind taggers of safety practices: look ahead while moving, tag gently, tag below the neck, and be careful not to run into “frozen” learners.

 • Smile, then say, "Hello, my name is______."